ethereumbuilders/projects/README.md

 List an address, prefferably a multisig address that is shared among at least 3 members with a 2 out of 3 policy.
 A wallet that functions pretty well

 It is recommended that after each approval/spending round, to list or post a screenshot in the comments thread of the board issue containing the tranzaction(s).

+## GitHub team governance model

+When structuring your proposal repo, make sure to include these repos.

+- [ ] governance
+- [ ] feedback
+- [ ] community
+- [ ] ideas
+- [ ] whatever other are your project has from media outreach to business dev

+Use them to keep in touch with the people working on the idea, making it a success.
+Via zemhub, create boards fitting your needs.
+Think that these boards will be the place where users and team members can interact versus the issue system embedded in GitHub, on the specific topic of the repo.